Liberating potential: How Cyberspeak tears the fabric of rave reality

 A label, an event, a beacon for change, an ideology and whatever else it wants to be, Cyberspeak uses its collective intelligence in music-tech to push the boundaries of rave and identity.

 As dust settles and sunlight creeps through the cracks, ravers are reluctant to leave despite the curfew.
-Cybserspeak leaves us with a parting wisdom: "It's important not to focus too much on the cutting-edge technology but on the message.
+Cyberspeak leaves us with a parting wisdom: "It's important not to focus too much on the cutting-edge technology but on the message.
 Technology is just a way, an instrument of communication to convey our ideals and beliefs”.
 Message, most definitely, received.

 Kristian Birch-Hurst is a freelance writer, follow him on Twitter